 - time to reflect on the different stakeholders and groups engaged in TVET and the functions they can and do serve

-This event will focus on delivering high quality TVET in challenging circumstances and how to connect different stakeholders in a joint vision.
-It will therefore be most suitable for leaders and policy makers seeking to understand and discuss innovative practice in this area.
-Each delegate must have the support of their local British Council office.
+This event focused on delivering high quality TVET in challenging circumstances and how to connect different stakeholders in a joint vision.

 For more information, please write to: Skills@britishcouncil.org.